 This leisurely 22-mile bike ride around South and East Leeds is mostly traffic-free, so it’s a great shout for families.
 You’ll start on the south bank of the city centre, before following the River Aire out of town and towards Thwaite Mills – this is one of the last remaining water-powered mills in Britain and it’s sat on a lovely island, perfect for picnics.

-From here, you’ll join The Lines Way just outside of Woodlesford.
-This track is used by cyclists and pedestrians – it’ll take you all the way to Garforth, passing St Aidan’s RSPB Nature Park along the way.
-This is one of Leeds’ best-kept secrets, a 400-hectare former open cast mine near Swillington that’s now heaving with wildlife and greenery.
-Once you’ve explored, you can carry on to Garforth, before joining Route 66 which takes you past Temple Newsam and back into the city centre.
+From here, you’ll join The Lines Way near Woodlesford.
+This track is used by cyclists and pedestrians and will take you to Garforth, passing St Aidan’s RSPB Nature Park on the way.
+This is one of Leeds’ best-kept secrets, a 400-hectare former open-cast mine near Swillington that’s now heaving with wildlife and greenery.
+Once you’ve explored, you can carry on to Garforth, before joining Route 66 which takes you past Temple Newsam and back into the city.